 After years of negotiations, Europol and Israel agreed on closer police cooperation.
 A treaty on the exchange of personal data is to follow.
 According to an EU decision, such agreements do not apply in occupied territories.

-The Israeli government concluded a strategic agreement with the EU police agency Europol on Tuesday.
+The Israeli government concluded a working agreement with the EU police agency Europol on Tuesday.
 Israeli police chief Ronen Alsheich met the new Europol director Catherine De Bolle in The Hague for the signing ceremony.
 The Treaty provides for cooperation to combat cross-border crime.
 This includes cybercrime as well as fraud and terrorism.
 The 28 Member States can now also collaborate more closely with Israeli authorities.
 The participants exchange, for example, situation reports or trend analyses.
 Personal data are not covered by this agreement.

 The treaty was controversial for a long time.
 The Council of the European Union had already instructed the Commission in 2005 to draw up a draft to this effect.
 However, the signing failed because of the so-called territorial clause, which the European Union uses to sign all treaties with Israel.
 Accordingly, the agreements do not apply in the territories that Israel conquered in 1967 during the Six-Day War.
 This concerns the West Bank, Gaza Strip, the Golan Heights and East Jerusalem.
 The jointly claimed capital was regarded as the bone of contention of the Europol agreement, as the Israeli police have a directorate in the Sheikh Jarrah district.
 There there are regular clashes with Palestinian demonstrators.